thebitbrine/MultiConsole/README.md

             for (int i = 0; i < 10000; i++)
             {
+                //To get the console host going you'll have to run a function, anything will work
+                //Just keep that in mind so you don't scroll through all the windows like a maniac
+                //when in reality there is not console because your code hasn't been called yet

                 Console.WriteLine("Hello to console 1", "You can name your consoles anything you want.");
                 Console.Beep(222, 500, "You can name your consoles anything you want.");